-Please consult with your Windows User's Guide on details.
+Please consult with Windows online documentation for details.

 If stricter firewall rules are required, it is possible to open the ports 30000-65535 and 1947 only for the "Sentinel HASP License Manager" (haspl ms.exe) service (it will be installed by CHARON-VAX / CHARON-PDP11).